ORNL/cpp-proposals-pub/D1673/blas_interface.md

 We have experience in the exercise of wrapping a C or Fortran BLAS implementation for use in portable C++ libraries.
-We describe this exercise in detail in our paper "Evolving a Standard C++ Linear Algebra Library from the BLAS" (TODO: CITE).
+We describe this exercise in detail in our paper "Evolving a Standard C++ Linear Algebra Library from the BLAS" (D1674R0).
 It is straightforward for vendors, but has pitfalls for developers.
 For example, Fortran's application binary interface (ABI) differs across platforms in ways that can cause run-time errors (even incorrect results, not just crashing).
 Historical examples of vendors' C BLAS implementations